cake17/cake17.github.io/docs/devtools/2014-10-14-jekyll-github.md

 ---
-# layout: post
 title: Jekyll and Github
-# tags: [General]
-# description: How to install and use Jekyll to create static sites
+description: How to install and use Jekyll to create static sites
-# lang: en
 ---

 ## Jekyll